tholemu/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

 1. Double-click on the \ **GitHub Desktop** shortcut on the desktop.
 It will open up the \ **GitHub Desktop Client** application.
-GitHub Desktop client is an excellent easy to use tool to manage your code on git repositories. \ **GitHub Desktop** is developed by GitHub, Inc. but can be used on any git-based project
+GitHub Desktop client is an excellent, easy to use tool for managing your code on Git repositories. \ **GitHub Desktop** is developed by GitHub, Inc., but can be used on any Git-based project.

    .. image:: ../images/image2.png